Eduardo-Cabrera/HarleyKwyn.github.io/_posts/2014-02-27-machine-learning-work-flow.md

 ##4.
 Training the algorithm

 This is the easy part.
 Abstract the actual writing of the algorithm to Sci-kit learn and throw in your properly formatted data and you're up and running.
 It's just a matter of tweaking the parameters to find an optimal algorithm architecture and partitioning your data into training and testing.
 A 50/50 split between train and test is usually good.
-You can also run something called a [cross-validationn](http://en.wikipedia.org/wiki/Cross-validation_(statistics)) test on the data with your algorithm if you want to get an idea for how accurate the algorithm is over the entire data set.
+You can also run something called a [cross-validation](http://en.wikipedia.org/wiki/Cross-validation_(statistics)) test on the data with your algorithm if you want to get an idea for how accurate the algorithm is over the entire data set.

+Once the algorithm is trained it will output a function called a model which you will use to predict the label or classification you trained it on.

 ##5.
 Applying the algorithm.

-To apply the algorithm you must also extract features from the test data that you wish to classify or predict something about that data
+To apply the algorithm model you must also extract features from the test data set in the same way that you did for the training set.
+Then you can run the algorithm model on the test data to predict the labels or classification of that data.

 ##6.
 Repeat